Elizabeth O'Keeffe: Surveyor-General of Victoria

-It was also reported that O’Keeffe had approved an illegal $100,000 contract for a consultant to “lobby her own Minister” Garbutt to discredit the Surveyor-General as well as the professional and industry bodies, the Institution of Surveyors Victoria and the Association of Consulting Surveyors Victoria, whilst also lobbying to promote the Spatial Information Industry Action Agenda.
-The contract was signed with the Australian Spatial Information Business Association (ASIBA), now known the Spatial Information Business Association (SIBA).
-The contract was agreed between O'Keeffe and then ASIBA Chairman, Tony Wheeler, and then ASIBA Chief Executive Officer, David Hocking.
-The contract was signed with the concurrence of Garbutt and Munro.
+It was also reported that O’Keeffe had approved an illegal $100,000 contract for a consultant to “lobby her own Minister”, Garbutt, to discredit the Surveyor-General as well as the professional and industry bodies, the Institution of Surveyors Victoria and the Association of Consulting Surveyors Victoria, whilst also lobbying to promote the Spatial Information Industry Action Agenda.
+The contract was signed with the Australian Spatial Information Business Association (ASIBA), later known the Spatial Information Business Association (SIBA) and now the Geospatial Council of Australia (GCA).
+GCA also includes the Surveying and Spatial Sciences Institute (SSSI).
+The contract was agreed between O'Keeffe and ASIBA and reportedly signed with the concurrence of Garbutt and Munro.
 After adverse media and Opposition reporting, the contract was found to not be appropriate and was cancelled after the first tranche of $25,000 was paid to ASIBA.

 Some five months after Bell had resigned as Surveyor-General in July 2003, the media reported on his experiences and the efforts to intimidate him and prevent his undertaking of his statutory roles.
 Especially noteworthy was that the surveying profession, the private sector and even the Premier, always retained the "utmost confidence" in Bell.
 The media reported its view that " Bell was targeted because he had internally raised concerns about the integrity of the proposed scheme to take funds from EAGF as well as his consistent candor in undertaking his responsibilities and reporting.
 Both the Auditor-General and the Ombudsman shared Bell's concerns.